-Level aircraft per manufacturer's instructions.
-The Type Certificate Data sheet uses the cabin floor.

-Place scales under the nose and main gear wheels.

-Place blocking under right and left main gear wheels to level aircraft.

-Drop plumb bob from wing leading edge on either side of the plane to the floor and mark with a line.
-This is the datum-line, station 0.0.

-Measure the distance from 0.0 to each nose wheel center.
-This is X1 and X2.
-Measure the distance from 0.0 to each main wheel center.
+- 1. Level aircraft per manufacturer's instructions or use the cabin door lower sill. - 2.
+Place scales under the right and left main and nose gears. - 3.
+Place blocking under the right and left main gears to level aircraft. - 4.
+Draw lines on the floor from the centerline main wheels and centerline nose wheel left to right. - 5.
+Drop a plumb bob from the face of the firewall.
+This is station 100.00.
+Measure 100.00 inches forward of this point, this is the datum, 0.0. - 6.
+Draw another line between the nose wheel centers and a 4th line between the main wheel centers. - Measure the distance from 0.0 to the nose wheel line.
+This is X1 and X2. - Measure the distance from 0.0 to the main wheel line.
 This is Y1 and Y2.

-If the floats are seaplane floats, the scales go under the step point in the rear and a point towards the front of the float.
+NOTE: If the floats are seaplane floats, the scales go under the step point in the rear and a point towards the front of the float.
 These distances are measured and become the same X and Y as for the amphibian.